If you would prefer to listen to this page, click the play button

 Sensory Processing Disorder (SPD) is a term used to describe the challenges children (and adults) have when their brains are not interpreting the sensory messages they receive from their body and the environment effectively.
 Their brains might find some sensory inputs overwhelming.
 Or they might not notice sensory inputs as quickly as others.
-You can learn more about Sensory Processing Disorder by reading our article ‘What is SPD?’ here.
-On this page we are going to take a closer look at ASD and sensory processing challenges.
+We describe what Sensory Processing Disorder is in our article ‘What is SPD?’
+On this page we are going to take a closer look at autism/ASD and sensory processing challenges.

 Autistic Spectrum Disorder/Condition

 Autistic Spectrum Disorder (ASD), or Autism, is a developmental disability which affects how a person communicates with others and experiences the world around them.
 Children or adults with autism will have difficulties with social communication and interactions.
-They will also have some form of restricted and repetitive patterns of behaviours, activities or interests.
-Responses to sensory information were included in the 2013 update of the DMS-5, a manual used by clinicians to make an autism diagnosis.
+Typically, they will have some form of restricted and repetitive patterns of behaviours, activities or interests.
+Differences in sensory responses were included in the 2013 update of the DMS-5, a manual used by clinicians to make an autism diagnosis.